astrotars/stream-android-custom-timeline/README.md

 Often there is context around those code snippets which are important, such as layout or navigation.
 Please refer to the full source if you're confused on how something works, what libraries and version are used, or how we got to a screen.
 Each snippet will be accompanied by a comment explaining which file and line it came from.

-## Building The Stream
+## Building "The Stream"

 To build our social network we'll need both a backend and a mobile application.
 Most of the work is done in the mobile application, but we need the backend to securely create frontend tokens for interacting with the Stream API.

 For the backend, we'll rely on [Express](https://expressjs.com/) ([Node.js](https://nodejs.org/en/)) leveraging [Stream Feed's JavaScript](https://github.com/GetStream/stream-js) library.

 For the frontend, we'll build it with Kotlin wrapping [Stream Feed's Java](https://github.com/GetStream/stream-java) library.

-To post a message, the mobile application goes throught his flow:
+There's two main actions a user takes, posting and viewing messages.
+To post a message, the mobile application goes through his flow:

 * User types their name into our mobile application to log in.
 * The Android app registers user with our backend and receives a Stream Activity Feed [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
 * User types in their message and hits "Post".
-The mobile app uses the Stream token to create a Stream activity via Stream's REST API via the [Java library](https://github.com/GetStream/stream-java).
+The mobile app uses the Stream token to create a Stream activity on their `user` feed via Stream's REST API using the [Java library](https://github.com/GetStream/stream-java).
 * User views their posts.
 The mobile app does this by retrieving its user feed via Stream.

-If another user wants to follow a user and view their messages, the app goes through this process:
+Here's what happens if another user wants to follow a user and view their messages:

-* Log in (see above).
+* User logs in.
 * User navigates to the user list and selects a user to follow.
 The mobile app communicates with Stream API directly to create a [follower relationship](https://getstream.io/get_started/#follow) on their `timeline` feed.
 * User views their timeline.
 The mobile app uses Stream API to retrieve their `timeline` feed, which is composed of all the messages from who they follow.